 Noteworthy features of Weglot include:

-- multilingual SEO optimized with translated metadata meaning that translated URLs (these will be visible to search bots only) and Hreflang tags are automatically implemented on your site.
+- Multilingual SEO optimized with translated metadata, meaning that translated URLs (these will be visible to search bots only) and Hreflang tags are automatically implemented on your site.

-- automatic language detector and auto redirection feature meaning that the visitor’s preferred language can be automatically displayed.
+- Automatic language detector and auto redirection feature meaning that the visitor’s preferred language can be automatically displayed.

-- fully customizable language switcher
+- Fully customizable language switcher

-Paying users get access to the GTranslate dashboard which facilitates the editing of automatic translations.
+Paying users get access to the GTranslate dashboard, which facilitates the editing of automatic translations.
 Additional features include the ability to monitor the traffic generated on the translated pages.

-The app places a language switcher on your site so visitors can choose their language of choice as appropriate, however, it’s worth noting that any customization of this language switcher will require contact with the team at GTranslate or some expertise in coding.
+The app places a language switcher on your site so visitors can choose their language of choice as appropriate.
+However, it’s worth noting that any customization of this language switcher will require contact with the team at GTranslate or some expertise in coding.

 The app acts as a translation manager.
-The process involves the user providing and uploading the translations themselves, and then editing and managing these translations via the Langify dashboard.
+The process involves the user providing and uploading the translations themselves.
+And then editing and managing these translations via the Langify dashboard.
 In this respect, Langify is one of the more time-intensive translation solutions available.

-As a result, they are redirected to their preferred language in a domain which is specific to that language.
+As a result, they are redirected to their preferred language in a domain that is specific to that language.
 These individual domains can also have Ahreflang tags and other associated metadata translated to help with SEO.